-In January 2005, in the Headache and Migraine News Blog, I mentioned an article by Dr David Leader which gave a good overview of bite problems.
+In January 2005, at Headache and Migraine News, I mentioned an article by Dr David Leader which gave a good overview of bite problems.
 Since then Dr Leader has graciously provided me with the original article to include here at Relieve-Migraine-Headache.com.
 It will help get you started understanding tooth malocclusion and other bite problems.

 by Dr David Leader